leonhumbert/exoplanets/README.md

 This repo explores data by the NASA Kepler space telescope recollected over nine years.

-Two machine learning models were created and tested for classifying exoplanet candidates from the dataset. the classifier used are a random forest (rf), and a support vector machines(svm) .
-Random forest reported better scores at all instances, with a final testing score for submition is 0.90.
+Two machine learning models were created and tested for classifying exoplanet candidates from the dataset.
+The classifiers used are a random forest (rf), and a support vector machines(svm) .
+Random forest reported better scores at all instances, with a final testing score for submition of 0.90.

 ### Flow Process:
 1. Preprocessing, including dropping duplicates and na.